madjxatw/ricoh_theta_ros/README.md

 ```

 Install any dependencies in the `deps` directory if it is not yet installed.
-Refer to the [documentation] for how to build, install and configure them.
+See the [documentation](#documentation) for how to build, install and configure
+them.

 Run